 Inventory, lb : 0

 African eggplants are available year-round with peak season in the late summer and fall.

 African eggplants can be used in both raw and cooked applications.
 When raw, they can be sliced and eaten fresh, pickled, pureed into juice, or dried for later use.
 African eggplants can also be prepared by grilling, baking, broiling, and steaming.
 They are commonly stuffed or cooked in meat, vegetable, or rice dishes and can also be used as a pasta substitute.
-The leaves and young shoots of the African eggplant are just as important as the fruits themselves.
-Containing most of the plant's nutritional value, they are used in soups, stews, sautés and even pickled.
-The inherent bitterness of the African eggplant is complimented by slightly sweet flavors, rich proteins and smoked meats.
-They take well to strong flavors of curry or long braises in a simple blend of oil and garlic.
-Pair the leaves and fruits in recipes that include nutty cheeses such as parmesan, ham, bacon, sausage, caramelized onions or mushrooms, sweet potatoes, baby corn, tomatoes, red bell pepper, green beans, beans, and peanuts.
+The leaves and young shoots of the African eggplant, containing most of the plant's nutritional value, can be used in soups, stews, sautés and even pickled.
+The inherent bitterness of the African eggplant is complimented by sweet flavors, rich proteins, and smoked meats.
+African eggplants pair well with curry or long braises in a simple blend of oil and garlic, nutty cheeses such as parmesan, meats such as ham, bacon, and sausage, caramelized onions or mushrooms, sweet potatoes, baby corn, tomatoes, red bell pepper, green beans, beans, and peanuts.
 African eggplants will keep up to week when stored whole in a cool and dry place.

-African eggplants are grown predominantly in their native home of Africa, specifically in Central and West Africa.
+African eggplants are grown predominantly in Central and West Africa.
 They have since been introduced into the Caribbean and South America and are even grown in some of the warmer climates of southern Italy.
 Today African eggplants are available at farmers markets and specialty grocers in Africa, South America, the Caribbean, the United States, and Europe.